rishabkumar7/the-devops-guide/version-control/README.md

 | :------------------------------------------------------------------ | :----------------------------------------------------------------------------------------- |
 | [Kunal Kushwaha - Complete Git and GitHub Tutorial](https://youtu.be/apGV9Kg7ics)|  This tutorial will help you with using Git & GitHub for your personal projects.
 | [freeCodeCamp - Git and GitHub for Beginners - Crash Course](https://youtu.be/RGOj5yH7evk)| Learn about Git and GitHub in this tutorial.
 These are important tools for all developers to understand.
 This course was developed by Gwen Faraday
+| [Learn Git Branching](https://learngitbranching.js.org/) | Learn Git Branching" is the most visual and interactive way to learn Git

 ## Next